hoangsonww/AI-ML-Classifiers/.github/README.md

 - Additionally, if you would like to train the sentiment classifier, you will need:
   - A machine with sufficient computational resources
   - The large training data file (`training.1600000.processed.noemoticon.csv`) or the small dataset generated from it (`small_dataset.csv`)
-- And if you would like to use the website version of this app, you will also need to install Flask and Flask-SocketIO.
+- And if you would like to use the website version of this app, you will also need to install `Flask` and `Flask-SocketIO` as well.

 It is also **recommended** to use a virtual environment to use these classifiers.
 You can create a virtual environment using `venv` or `conda`: